MLDaily/MLDaily.github.io/_posts/2015-10-15-mapreduce.md

 ##Cluster Architecture
 <br>
-Modern data-mining applications, often called “big-data” analysis, require us to manage immense amounts of data quickly.
-In many of these applications, the data is extremely regular, and there is ample opportunity to exploit parallelism.
-Let's consider an example.
+Modern data-mining application, often called “big-data” analysis, demands quick processing over huge volume of data.
+In most of these applications, the data is extremely regular, offering an opportunity to exploit parallelism.
+Let's see an example.

-Let us say Google has to process about 10 billion pages everyday.
-The average size of a webpage may be about 20kb amounting to a whole <strong>200 TB</strong> for 10 billion pages.
-The data of each webpage has to be read from the CPU and the disk read bandwidth averages to about <strong>50 MB/sec</strong>.
-So, the time taken to read such amount of data by the Google servers would be about <strong>4 million seconds or 46+ days</strong>.
-So how does Google manage to do it in about 1-2 seconds ?
+Google has to process about 6 billion pages everyday(4 million queries per minute!).
+The average size of a webpage is around 20kb, amounting to <strong>120 TB</strong> for 6 billion pages.
+The data of each webpage has to be read from the memory via  CPU.
+When the disk read bandwidth averages to <strong>50 MB/sec</strong>, the query time of Google servers should be <strong>2.4 million seconds or 27+ days</strong>.
+But Google manages this within 1-2 seconds.
+How ?

-Now, the obvious thing you can think of is parallel processing of data.
-This data gets divided into chunks, and chunks are worked upon in parallel and data processing becomes faster cutting down a lot of time.
-So, if Google has about 1 million servers then it is able to process the faster cutting down the 4 million seconds into 4 seconds.
-This is the basic idea of <strong>Cluster Architecture</strong>.
+>"When the load on your ox increases, and you cannot increase the strength of that ox beyond a limit, then you must increase the number of oxen employed for the task" -Grace Hopper's analogy for parallel processing.

+This is exactly what Google did, and it forms the underlying principal of <strong>Cluster Architecture</strong>.

-Most computing is done on a single processor, with its main memory, cache, and local disk (comput node).
-The <strong>compute nodes</strong> are commodity hardware, which greatly reduces the cost compared with special-purpose parallel machines.
+Most computation is done on a single processor, using its main memory, cache, and local disk (comput node).
+The <strong>compute nodes</strong> are commodity hardware.
+10x cheaper than special-purpose parallel machines.
 The new parallel-computing architecture, sometimes called cluster computing, is organized as follows.
-Compute nodes are stored on racks, perhaps 8–64 on a rack.
+Independent compute nodes are stored on racks, perhaps 8–64 on a rack.
 The nodes on a single rack are connected by a network, typically gigabit Ethernet.
-There can be many racks of compute nodes, and racks are connected by another level of network or a switch.
-The bandwidth of inter-rack communication is somewhat greater than the intrarack Ethernet, but given the number of pairs of nodes that might need to communicate between racks, this bandwidth may be essential.
-Figure below suggests the architecture of a large-scale computing system.
+There are many racks within a data center, and racks are inter connected by another level of network or a switch.
+The bandwidth of inter-rack communication is just slightly higher than the intrarack Ethernet, but given the number of pairs of nodes that might need to communicate between racks, this difference is considerable.
+The figure below suggests the architecture of a large-scale computing system.
 However, there may be many more racks and many more compute nodes per rack.

 <div class="rack">
 	<div class='switch'>SWITCH</div>